oustr/nortu-uzn/nusoug.md

 ### 1.2.
 Consonants

-In most cases, a Nortu consonant should be accompanied by a vowel, e.g. "sort" is pronounced /so ru te/ (r → ru, t → te):
+In Nortu pronunciation, a consonant is generally followed by a vowel to form a syllable, e.g. "sort" is pronounced /so ru te/ (r → ru, t → te):

 Nortu Pronunciation | IPA | Sounds like...
 | - | - | -